-At the beginning of this week as part of my Fitness Challenge I committed to waking up in time to exercise, what this also included was getting up early enough to spend quiet time with God.
-See, what happens is I hit snooze too many times, my kids wake up, the day starts, and I miss my prime time for quiet time, reading my Bible, praying, and getting in a little exercise.
+At the beginning of this week as part of my Fitness Challenge, I committed to waking up in time to exercise.
+What this also included was getting up early enough to spend quiet time with God.
+See, what happens is I hit snooze too many times, my kids wake up, the day starts, and I miss my prime time, which includes reading my Bible, praying, and getting in a little exercise.
 So, I decided I was not going to hit snooze this week.
 I was taking the option away.

-The same day that I decided to do this I walked into my bedroom after my daughters had been playing and found a study guide that was from my youth pastor, keep in mind I have been out of school for 13 years, laying on the carpet!
-The guide was not filled out, but it is a 30 day guide to help you start building the routine of a “quiet time”.
+The same day that I decided to do this I walked into my bedroom after my daughters had been playing and found a study guide that was from my youth pastor laying on the carpet.
+Keep in mind I have been out of school for 13 years!
+The guide was not filled out, but it’s a 30-day guide to help you start building the routine of a “quiet time”.
 So, I jumped right in.

 Day 1 led me to the verse, Mark 1:35, “Very early in the morning, while it was still dark, Jesus got up, left the house and went off to a solitary place, where he prayed.”
 There are some great things in this verse to walk away with: